jhsu802701/rails_from_scratch_rails5/06-02-model_params.md

 rails generate migration add_params_to_users last_name:string first_name:string username:string
 rails db:migrate:reset
 ```
 * Make the users confirmable and lockable.
-Uncomment the lines under "## Confirmable" and "## Lockable" in the  (date)_devise_create_users.rb file and the lines specifying the confirmation_token and unlock_token.
+In the (date)_devise_create_users.rb file, uncomment the lines under "## Confirmable" and "## Lockable" and the lines specifying the confirmation_token and unlock_token.
 * Enter the command "rails db:migrate:reset".
 * Replace the contents of app/models/user.rb with the following:
 ```